curbengh/curbengh.github.io/source/_posts/disable-control-alt-s-mate-shortcut.md

 ---
 title: How to disable Control+Alt+S shortcut in MATE
-subtitle: The shortcut conflicts with Notepad++, here's how to disable it.
+excerpt: The shortcut conflicts with Notepad++, here's how to disable it.
 date: 2018-10-24
 tags:
 - linux